Sustainability & due diligence

 Health and safety

 We assessed the raw materials we use through the materials list of the Agreement on Sustainable Garment and Textiles (AGT).
-The biggest percentage of our production is cotton.
+The majority – 79% – of Erve’s production is cotton.
 This is primarily conventional cotton, followed by some production under the Better Cotton Initiative (BCI) and organic cotton under the Global Organic Textile Standard (GOTS).
 Erve Group is dedicated to increasing our use of sustainable cotton.
 We encourage our customers to buy more responsibly, as we rely on the demand of the end consumer to realise this goal.